-Sow brussels sprouts indoors together with cabbages, globe artichokes, sweet potatoes, tomatoes, lettuce and spinach.
-Keep them in a well lit positions so that the seedlings grow into stocky healthy plants.
+Sow brussels sprouts indoors together with cabbages, globe artichokes, sweet potatoes, tomatoes, lettuce, and spinach.
+Keep them in a well-lit position so that the seedlings grow into stocky healthy plants.

 Sow peas in double or triple rows. push the seeds into the soil, rake over and they will be ready to pick in June.

 Summer fruiting vegetables from hot climates need all summer to ripen so sow peppers, aubergines, cucumbers in specialist seed compost, firm down, cover with vermiculite, and then apply a little lukewarm water.
 Place in a propagator which will provide the heat necessary for germination (18° - 25°C).
 After seedlings emerge move to a window sill to encourage strong seedlings that can be moved to individual pots when big enough.